splunk/public-o11y-docs/infrastructure/metric-pipeline/metric-pipeline-intro.rst

 You can decide to drop ``system.capacity`` by creating a rule for the metric.

-Use cases for metric pipeline management
+Use case for metric pipeline management
 ==================================================

-See the following use cases for metric pipeline management:
+See the following use case for metric pipeline management:

 * :ref:`aggregate-use-case`
-* :ref:`drop-data-use-case`

 Create your first metric rules
 ==========================================